Create Your Own Standard of Having it All

 Don’t wait anymore to take action.
 You deserve to have a meaningful life and career.

-Craft Your Career Vision
+Chart Your Career Path

+Pull the pieces together to plan how you've move forward in your career.
+No matter the direction you take there are many strategies for successfully navigating your next steps.
+Pursue your career interests, connect with others in your desired industry, build your skills and get visibility.
+If you're launching a job search you'll need an updated resume, online profile, updated interview skills and a personal branding action plan.
 My clients love doing this exercise as a way to explore what they really want.
 It’s a chance to get creative and dream big.
 It opens their mind to possibilities and encourages them to actually design their life exactly the way they want it to be.

+Pull the pieces together to plan how you've move forward in your career.
+No matter the direction you take there are many strategies for successfully navigating your next steps.
+Pursue your career interests, connect with others in your desired industry, build your skills and get visibility.
+If you're launching a job search you'll need an updated resume, online profile, updated interview skills and a personal branding action plan.
 My clients love doing this exercise as a way to explore what they really want.
 It’s a chance to get creative and dream big.
 It opens their mind to possibilities and encourages them to actually design their life exactly the way they want it to be.

 REPRINT GUIDELINES: You may reprint these articles free of charge in your newsletter, magazine, or on your web site, provided that they are unedited, and that the copyright, bio slug, and contact information below appears with each article.
 Articles appearing on the web must provide a hyperlink to our website.
 Please provide us with a courtesy copy of the print or email issue containing the article, or the URL of any article posted to the web.
 All articles are written by Markell R. Morris, MA.